 The sport of rowing is like no other.
 The rower is the prime mover in a mechanical system with a continuous repetitive cycle.
 The rowing system has two quite different masses composed of boat and rower.
-The boat to rower mass ratio is roughly 1 to 6, and they move relative to one another in a linear rather than an elliptical orbit.
-Rowing with a force measurement system with a real-time display can serve as a “Physics Lab” for hands-on learning of the basics of physics and the mechanics of this sport.
+The boat to rower mass ratio is roughly 1 to 6, and both masses move relative to one another in a linear rather than an elliptical orbit, as does the sun/earth, or earth/moon systems.
+Rowing with a force measurement system and a real-time display can serve as a “Physics Lab” for hands-on learning of both the basics of physics and the mechanics of this sport.

 We aim to answer two key questions in this discussion: